KRS-dev/proeven_verzameling_plugin/readme.md

-Step 1: Download the .zip file of the repository
+Step 1: Download the .zip file from the repository

 Step 2: Install it using __Install from ZIP__ in QGIS under __Plugins__ -> __Manage and Install Plugins...__